What is particle pollution?

 - Industrial facilities

-Some particles in the air are captured in the nose or sinuses, but smaller particles move deeper into lungs, causing health problems.
-For this reason, we monitor two specific size ranges of small particles:
+When we breathe, our nose or sinuses capture many of the particles in the air before they get to our lungs.
+However, smaller particles may escape these defenses and move deeper into our lungs, causing health problems.
+For this reason, Ecology monitors two specific size ranges of small particles:

 - PM10 — particles less than 10 micrometers